 4.1.
-Parking standards for residential developments in ADC are detailed in the Arun Parking Standards Supplementary Planning Document (January 2020) and the more recently published West Sussex County Council Guidance on Parking at New Developments.
+The car and cycle parking standards for residential developments in Arun are detailed in the Arun Parking Standards Supplementary Planning Document (January 2020) with influence from the WSCC document West Sussex County Council Guidance on Parking at New Developments.